FightAIDS@Home: History

 It was originally implemented using a distributed computing software infrastructure provided by Entropia.
 However, since May 2003 FightAIDS@Home has not been associated with Entropia, and on November 21, 2005, the project moved to World Community Grid and the Entropia software was abandoned.

 Scripps Research Institute published its first peer-reviewed scientific paper about the results of FightAIDS@Home on April 21, 2007.
 This paper explains that the results up to that point will primarily be used to improve the efficiency of future FightAIDS@Home calculations.

 On February 3, 2010, the project announced it found two compounds that make a completely new class of AIDS-fighting drugs possible: "two compounds that act on novel binding sites for an enzyme used by the human immunodeficiency virus (HIV), the virus that causes AIDS.
 The discovery lays the foundation for the development of a new class of anti-HIV drugs to enhance existing therapies, treat drug-resistant strains of the disease, and slow the evolution of drug resistance in the virus."

+A March 2022 research paper details the results of the screening of over 1.6 million ZINC compounds at World Community Grid.
+First screened using AutoDock Vina, the top-scoring 500 were then analysed using BEDAM.
+After further screening, 24 of these were selected to perform thermal shift assays.
+2 compounds appear to bind at the HIV-1 Capsid dimmer interface, possibly by occupying a new sub-pocket that has not been exploited by any existing HIV-1 capsid inhibitors.